Battle of Calabria: Background

-At 15:10 on 8 July, Cunningham's fleet steamed toward Taranto, in order to cut the Italians' return route.
+At 15:10 on 8 July, Cunningham's fleet steamed toward Taranto, to cut the Italians' return route.
 At dusk, Cunningham changed course from 310° to 260° and slowed the fleet speed.
 During the first hours of 9 July, they took a 305° course, to avoid the Italian air reconnaissance while keeping their fleet between the Italian squadron and the Gulf of Taranto.
 By 12:30, the Italian Supreme Command was unaware of the situation of the British fleet.
-Campioni told his fleet to scramble by 14:00 about 60 nmi south east of Cape Spartivento in search of the enemy.
+Campioni told his fleet to scramble by 14:00 about 60 nmi south east of Cape Spartivento in search of the British.
 Campioni eventually received reports of the British position at 13:30, and six Ro.43 floatplanes launched shortly after by the Italian cruisers spotted the British warships 30 miles closer than supposed.

-By late evening of 8 July, the Italian convoy had arrived in Bengazi unscathed.
+By late evening of 8 July, the Italian convoy had arrived in Benghazi unscathed.